 If you suffered injuries or lost a loved one in a Houston car accident, it is important to know that you may have the opportunity to seek financial recovery for your damages.
 Car accidents often have long-term effects on victims and their families, which may include physical pain, emotional distress, and financial instability.
 Many car accident victims find that their bills add up quickly, especially if they are unable to work because of their injuries.

 Families of fatal accident victims may struggle to manage the debt of their loved ones, and certain necessary expenses such as funeral costs may feel out of reach.
 Paying for your medical care may be especially difficult if you do not have health insurance.
-At D. Miller & Associates, PLLC™, we can help you pursue financial awards for your injuries.
+At D. Miller & Associates, PLLC®, we can help you pursue financial awards for your injuries.

-We Handle All Communication with the Insurance Companies
+We Handle All Communication with The Insurance Companies

 One of the biggest challenges of filing a claim against another party in your car accident case is dealing with insurance companies.
-Unfortunately, most insurance adjusters do not care about the injured claimant because they have a goal to save their company money.
+Unfortunately, most insurance adjusters do not care about the injured claimant because they have a goal to save their company from financial liability.
 By providing you with the recovery you deserve, they have to cut into the company’s profit, which may mean more to them than your well-being.

 Since 2002, our team has fought back against unfair insurance practices on our clients’ behalf.
 We see through insurance companies’ attempts to blame the victim or undervalue their injuries, and we can push back for a fair settlement for you.
 Many times, we are able to negotiate an adequate award amount for our clients outside of court.
 However, we will take your case in front of a jury if necessary.